A brief primer

 A few examples

-An online catalog or a packaging piece may include legal and technical copy that requires an accurate and very succinct translation (there’s never enough room in packaging), and headlines, taglines, subheads, features, benefits, CTAs, and other brand messages that require transcreation and brand-new copywriting.
+An online catalog or a packaging piece may include legal and technical copy that requires an accurate and very succinct translation (there’s never enough room in packaging), and headlines, taglines, subheads, features, benefits, CTAs, and other brand messaging that require transcreation and brand-new copywriting.

 The bottom line